UPPMAX/UPPMAX-documentation/docs/software/whisper.md

     ```console
     [jayan@sens2024544-bianca jayan]$ module load Whisper-gui
     ```
-    This creates `proj` and `wharf` folders on your Desktop. `wharf` contains the data that was transferred in Step 2 and transfer this to `proj` folder.
+    This creates `proj` and `wharf` folders on your Desktop. `wharf` contains the data that was transferred in Step 2.
+3. Select all the data that you transferred in `wharf`, right click and copy it.
+Enter the `proj` folder, right click and paste this data to `proj` folder.
-3. Enter the `proj` folder, right click and select "Open Terminal Here".
+4. While you are in the `proj` folder, right click and select "Open Terminal Here".
 Enter following command to run the Whisper service GUI:
     ```console
     [jayan@sens2024544-bianca proj]$ module load Whisper-gui
     [jayan@sens2024544-bianca proj]$ whisper-gui.sh
     ```
     Next time you start trascribing/translating by logging in again to Bianca, you can start from this step and skip the previous one, since `proj` folder is already created.
-4. Select appropriate options, or use the following for the best results:
+5. Select appropriate options, or use the following for the best results:
    device: gpu
    SLURM job name: [give any name without space]
    Total audio length in hours : [give a rough average if transcribing files in bulk, rounding up to nearest hour]